-These services under the Basic Plus waiver are limited to additional services not otherwise covered under the state plan, including EPSDT, but consistent with waiver objectives of avoiding institutionalization.
+These services are only covered under the Waiver when they are outside the definition of service available through the Medicaid State Plan and EPSDT or the child does not meet access to care definitions (i.e., via the BHOs).
 It is anticipated some waiver participants will not be eligible for these services under the Medicaid State Plan, since an individual must have a mental health (MH) diagnosis to receive mental health State Plan services.
 A MH diagnosis is not a requirement for enrollment on the Waiver.

 DDA works closely with the Behavioral Health Administration (BHA) to prevent duplication of BHO/State Plan BH Services.
 DSHS's expectation is that any DDA eligible individual who meets the BHA access to care and medical necessity standards will receive behavioral health services through BHOs or Prepaid Inpatient Health Plans (PIHP).
-Individuals that do not meet access to care or medical necessity standards for the service type may be served under the behavioral health stabilization services.
+Individuals that do not meet access to care or medical necessity standards for the service type may be served under the crisis prevention and intervention contracts.